 NBCA’s Women & Blood Clots program is funded by a generous grant from the Rowan Foundation.
 In 2019, NBCA plans to continue its focus on the specific information needs of young woman making crucial choices about family planning and birth control, by delivering this life-saving information directly into the hands of the women who need it.
 NBCA will continue its outreach efforts among sororities, and via other avenues to expand awareness, to achieve this goal.
 For more information about this program, please contact NBCA’s Director of Communications & Health Marketing here.

 Share to Stop the Clot®

-In 2018, NBCA unveiled a new social sharing initiative called Share to Stop the Clot®.
+Recently, NBCA unveiled a new social sharing initiative called Share to Stop the Clot®.
 Sign up in just three simple steps and start sharing the life-saving information that matters most.
 When you join this free program, you will receive exclusive access to NBCA’s social media content, which you can then share with your friends, family, and social networks.
 Also, be added to Social Sharing Opportunity E-mail Alerts, and be among the first people to receive updates about new content to share stemming from NBCA’s new programs and services.
 Help us save lives and Share to Stop the Clot®.

 NBCA’s Communications & Health Marketing Efforts Also Include:

 Peer-to-Peer Support — NBCA’s Marcom team diligently moderates the peer-to-peer Stop the Clot Online Support Group & Discussion Community, which today boasts more than 3,000 members and will continue to grow and be an increasingly important resource for our constituency in the years to come.